Kalamazoo Department of Public Safety

-The Kalamazoo Department of Public Safety is the department charged with police, fire and rescue operations in Kalamazoo, Michigan.
-It is one of the largest public safety departments in the nation, with over 250 sworn officers.
+The Kalamazoo Department of Public Safety (KDPS) is the department charged with police, fire and rescue operations in Kalamazoo, Michigan.
+It is the largest public safety department in the nation, with over 250 sworn officers.
 Each officer serves as a Police Officer, Firefighter, and Medical First Responder.

 Public safety model

 The Kalamazoo Police Department and Kalamazoo Fire Department were merged in the 1980s with the goal of saving significant tax payer money while increasing the amount of police and fire protection for its citizens.
 The merger of the departments was a difficult process on reaching agreement with unions covering the fire department and police department.
 The difficult effort of the merger of the departments along with the successes was even noted by the United States House of Representatives in the Congressional Record.

 As the largest public safety department in the nation, Kalamazoo Public Safety is now considered a model public safety department and often consults and trains other cities throughout the world on the public safety model.